erik-kovacic/tictactoe-rust/README.md

 1. Clone the repository
 2. Navigate to the project directory
 3. Build the project with "cargo build" command.
+4. Start the game with "cargo run" comman.

 ## How to Play